The island of Oléron is known to produce arguably the best oysters in France – and that is some claim!

 You can see him at the bottom left of the photo.

-Here the Oléron oyster farmers live in a dense channel-side community close to the tip of the islan
+Here the Oléron oyster farmers live in a dense channel-side community close to the tip of the island.

-I spent some time wandering the salt marsh water pens of Oléron and looking at the simple fishing shacks.
+I spent some enjoyable and relaxed time wandering the salt marsh water pens of Oléron and looking at the simple fishing shacks.

 During the whole time on this lovely island I kept thinking of the saying of Confucius: